Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 - Mining stocks — leveraged exposure to gold prices, but carries corporate and operational risk

-Watch the 10-year TIPS yield, the breakeven inflation rate, and the Fed rate expectations.
+Watch the 10-year TIPS yield, the breakeven inflation rate, and Fed rate expectations.
 These are the leading indicators that precede gold’s major moves — not the headlines that follow them.

 Investors who internalize this framework stop reacting to noise and start positioning for the cycle.
 That shift — from reactive to anticipatory — is what separates casual precious metals exposure from genuine strategic allocation.